msurguy/triangles/README.md

 - To add a new light press Enter key on your keyboard or increase count manually via the slider.
 - To "drop" or "pick up" the currently selected light, press Space bar.
 - To change colors of the lights, change the ambient and diffuse color controls.
 - To export as SVG select SVG in the "renderer" panel and then export the image via "Export big" button.
+Then navigate to "File -> Save as" in the browser's menu to save the resulting image to your computer.

 ## Running